 Allocation of rooms

 When the rooms are allocated to the applicants on the waiting list, this is done based on the principle that there should be the greatest diversity possible in the various kitchens.
-This includes, e.g., striving for ensuring an equal distribution of gender, education, and nationality in the kitchens.
+This includes, e.g., striving for ensuring a distribution of gender and types/places of education in the kitchens.